 We don't have to do it the hard way.

 Congress’ role in our government is mainly set out in the ten sections of Article I. The President’s role, with the Executive branch under him or her, is laid out in the four sections of Article II.
 The federal judiciary’s in the three sections of Article III; its authority is set out in Article VI.
 The states' federal role is discussed mainly in Article IV's four sections.
 But the people’s role is scattered throughout the text.

 We can take back a remarkable amount of power - the amount we reserved for the people in the first place.
-TThe legislation presented here will work as a complete program to restore our power.
-This strategy includes several pieces of stand-alone legislation and one well-designed amendment to the Constitution.
-It can correct all of the damage.

 By regarding the public’s political functions as a system, we can make the smallest additions and least-disruptive changes that will restore the integrity of the process.